power-captcha/integration-oxid-eshop/README.md

 ## Compatibility

-### Versions
+### Supported Versions
+Compatible with OXID eShop 7.1.x and 6.5.x.

-* Module 2.x version is compatible with OXID eShop 7.1.x
+- Version 2.x (branch: `oxid-7.1`) of our module is compatible with OXID eShop 7.1.x .
-* Module 1.x version is compatible with OXID eShop 6.5.x
+- Version 1.x (branch: `oxid-6.5`) of our module is compatible with OXID eShop 6.5.x .

-### Themes
+### Supported Themes
+- Fully compatible with the following themes:
-Ready to use with Wave, Flow, Azure (including child themes) in OXID 6.5 and APEX theme in OXID 7.1.
+  - OXID 6.5: Wave, Flow, Azure (including child themes)
+  - OXID 7.1: APEX theme
-Easily integrable into other custom themes.
+- Easily integrable into other custom themes.

 ## Installation and Configuration